What is a Newton Disc?

 - Search for the challenge by its name in the app (i.e. “Newton Disc”) and upload a video of your creation today!

-Read more about light and colour or download the Twin App and complete the Where did the Colours Go? adventure!
+Read more about light and colour here on our site or download the Twin App and complete the Where did the Colours Go? adventure!
 Watch the trailer here: